Pathway for Philosophy Majors: BA or BS/JD Option

 Note: Students electing to follow the undergraduate Applied Ethics concentration in Philosophy need to use elective slots to take 513 (Internship) and three additional courses in ethics, political philosophy, or philosophy of law.
 With careful course selection, these courses may also count for other Core or Major requirements, allowing for more free electives.

-Note for BA Students: The Language requirement may be fulfilled by a competency level of 102 or above and a minimum of one language course in any language other than English.
-Exemption from the language requirement is granted at the proficiency level of 202 in any qualifying language.
+Note for BA Students: The Modern Language requirement may be fulfilled by a competency level of 102 or above and a minimum of one language course in any language other than English.
+Exemption from the modern language requirement is granted at the proficiency level of 202 in any qualifying language.